RagnarB83/ash-documentation/docs/_build/html/_sources/About.rst.txt

 Strongly recommended (and mostly necessary):

 - geomeTRIC (optimizer).
 Python library, easily installed via pip.
+Required for geometry optimizations.
 - OpenMM (molecular mechanics library).
 Only needed for MM and QM/MM.
 Installed via conda.
 - Julia installation.
 Only required for faster Julia versions of routines in molcrys-QM/MM code.
 - Matplotlib.
 Only for plotting options.